 - Your appearance has substantially changed since your last headshots.

-Disclaimer: A good headshot shouldn’t stress you out, cost you a shit tonne of money or, make you feel anything less than confident
+Disclaimer: A good headshot shouldn’t stress you out, cost you a lot of money or, make you feel anything less than confident

 Ok, so reason number one…